solomson/solomson.github.io/_site/readme.md

 Local dev:

 clone this repo
-cd to repo, and type `Jekyll serve`
+cd to repo, and type `bundle exec jekyll serve`